(Last updated on August 5, 2024.)

 On MuseScore, a “+” or “V” sign can be assigned to a chord, not to a note in the chord.

-On JapoScore, such a sign on a chord is applied on every note of the chord.
+On JapoScore, such a sign on a chord is applied to every note of the chord.

 A single note with pizzicato is shown encircled.
-When chord notes with pizzcato are adjacent, they are surrounded by an ellipse.
+When chord notes with pizzicato are adjacent, they are surrounded by an ellipse.

-If you want to divide chord notes with pizzicato to separate ellipses (for the left hand and right hand), use different voices to each group of notes.
+If you want to divide chord notes with pizzicato to separate ellipses (for the left hand and right hand), use different voices for each group of notes.

 Harmonics

-Harmonics mark are displayed on JapoSore as shown below.
+Harmonics marks are displayed on JapoSore as shown below.

 Fingering